 We look to lead men who have been captured by addiction or other life-controlling issues to freedom through a Christ-centered discipleship program.

 Residents will gain understanding and stability as they apply each set of tools taught in our three phases.
 Our small group settings and daily activities will help them process and discover important recovery skills that transcend into practical, healthy living habits.
-Classes will consist of small groups on, Mon-Thursday from 9AM-11:30AM, Theological study course from 2 PM-5 and evening small groups from 7 PM-8:30.
+Activities will consist of small groups or community service projects on, Mon-Thursday from 9AM-11:30AM, Theological study courses from 2 PM-5 and evening small groups from 7 PM-8:30.

 The first phase of the program is referred to as the engagement process.
 Phase One is a progressive phase that will last no less than 90 days.
 During the engagement period, residents will focus on character qualities, Christian relationships, biblical principles, and stewardship positions that translate to practical recovery skills.
-Residents will also receive at least one hour of Clinical Christian Counseling on Friday.
+Residents will also receive at least one hour of Clinical Christian Counseling per week.

 Once the resident has completed the engagement process, he will enter Phase Two of the nine month program.
 Phase two focuses on servant leadership and cultivating and maintaining healthy relationships.